petersasi/deluge2-win-build/README.md

 3. Unified Copyright notices in all CMD files
 4. Start using color to make build messages pop more out of the build output
 5. Create a single installer build script with paramteres
-6. Made sure the curl we use is from the MSYS2 we installed, not the windows one
+6. Made sure the curl we use is from the MSYS2 we installed, not the windows one.
+7. Reverted installing 7zip for windows and instead added it to the packages installed in MSYS2.

 ### 3-Aug-2020 - fix missing files for Test connection